-KHON KAEN – The Faculty of Agriculture at Khon Kaen University held a two-day festival from March 19-20, 2026, combining cultural tourism with a showcase of student-led agricultural innovation.
-The event, titled “Nung Thai Hom Sabai Loh Hai Chom Kalapapruek,” took place at the university’s Agricultural Technology Park.
+KHON KAEN – The Faculty of Agriculture at Khon Kaen University held a two-day festival from 19–20 March 2026, combining cultural tourism with a showcase of student-led agricultural innovation.
+The event, titled “Nung Thai Hom Sabai Loh Hai Chom Kalapapruek,” took place at the University’s Agricultural Technology Park.

 A central feature of the festival was the “Business Showcase,” which provided a platform for over 40 groups of third and fourth-year students to present their capstone projects.
-This initiative allowed students to apply their academic knowledge to develop and market value-added agricultural products, giving them direct experience in entrepreneurship, customer communication, and market testing.
+This initiative allowed students to apply their academic knowledge to develop and market value-added agricultural products, giving them direct experience in entrepreneurship, customer communication, and real-world market testing.

 Associate Professor Dr. Darunee Chotitayangkoon, Dean of the Faculty of Agriculture, stated that the event reflects the faculty’s commitment to fostering entrepreneurial skills in the next generation of agricultural graduates.
 She emphasized that the activities were designed for students to integrate their comprehensive knowledge and develop innovative solutions for future social and economic needs.